Travel guide

 • 1

 Check your phone's eSIM compatibility.
-Google your model + "eSIM compatible".
-Most iPhones since XS (2018), Samsung since S20, and Google Pixel since 3a are compatible.
+Search Google for your model + "eSIM compatible".
+Most iPhones from XS (2018), Samsung from S20, and Google Pixel from 3a are compatible.
 The phone must be unlocked by the carrier.

 • 2

 Buy the eSIM before you leave.
 Do it at least 24 hours in advance.
-You receive the QR by email instantly.
-See our activation guide if it's your first time.
+You'll receive the QR by email instantly.
+Go to our activation guide if it's your first time.

 • 3

 Install the eSIM at home (with WiFi).
-Scan the QR in Settings → Mobile Data → Add Data Plan (iOS) or Settings → Connections → SIM Manager (Android).
-Leave the eSIM "deactivated" until you reach your destination.
+Scan the QR in Settings → Mobile Data → Add plan (iOS) or Settings → Connections → SIM manager (Android).
+Leave the eSIM "off" until you reach your destination.

 • 4

 Download offline maps for your first 3 destinations.
 In Google Maps: profile → Offline maps.
-Include the arrival city and routes from the airport/station to the hostel.
+Include your arrival city and routes from the airport/station to the hostel.

 • 5

 Disable automatic syncing on mobile data. iOS: Settings → General → Background App Refresh → disable for mobile data.
-Android: Settings → Connections → Data Usage → Data Saver: activated.
+Android: Settings → Connections → Data Usage → Data saver: enabled.

 • 6